nilearn/nilearn/nilearn/datasets/description/spm_multimodal.rst

 Content
 -------
+    :'func1': Paths to functional images for run 1 :'func2': Paths to functional images for run 2 :'trials_ses1': Path to onsets file for run 1 :'trials_ses2': Path to onsets file for run 2 :'anat': Path to anat file

 References
 ----------
+See :cite:`spm_multiface`.

 For details on the data, please see:

 Henson, R.N., Goshen-Gottstein, Y., Ganel, T., Otten, L.J., Quayle, A.,